akuny/express-domain-logic/README.md

 # Domain Logic in Express

-This is a toy application to demonstrate two of many ways of organizing domain logic in an Express application.
+This application demonstrates two of many ways of organizing domain logic in an Express server.

 ## Installation

-Example though it may be, this application does function.
 To run it, install dependencies and start it up.

 ```
-$ npm i
+npm i
-$ node .
+node .
 ```

-The application will open in Transaction Script mode by default;
+The application will open in Transaction Script Phase 2 mode by default;
-to set it to Domain Model mode, set the value of `version` in `config.js` to `'DOMAIN_MODEL'`.
+to change it to Domain Model mode, set the value of `version` in `config.js` to `'DOMAIN_MODEL'`.

+Since this application is fundamentally academic, testing might be of greater interest than running it.

 ## Testing